nickeisenberg/reddit_classifier/README.md

 A transformer classifer trained on comments from 10 popular subreddits.
 The subreddits choosen all have a popular "Daily" chat post and 100 comments were scraped from the last 100 "Daily" posts of each of the subreddits.
-The comments were scraped using `praw`.
-Training consisted of 20 epochs.

-I really like the callback system that pytorch lightning uses and wanted to experiment coding a lightweight version of this.
-The `Trainer` found in `./src/trainer/trainer.py` implements this and all of the callbacks used are in `./src/callbacks`.
-The `TrainModule` in `./src/trainer_module/train_module.py` will implement the callbacks.
+The comments were scraped using `praw` and latest comments in the dataset occured on April 11.
+So the comments from any "Discussion" post created after April 11 will be new to the model.

 # Some Results